kkwong44/wordpuzzles/README.md

 * Create credentials and download credential json file to be used in the project
 * Go back to the library, select and enable Google Sheet API
 * Upload the credential jason file into the project repository and ensure the file is not share publicly
-* Use the client email from the credential jason file to share the google sheet
+* Use the client email from the credential jason file to share the Google Sheet

 To use Google Sheet API, 2 dependencies are needed to install into the project.
 * Authentication to access the Google Cloud Project